 This is a question that I get asked more and more frequently.
 The reasons go beyond just a reluctance to raise funds.
 In truth, the number of reliable, traditional funding sources is diminishing and new methods are a growing necessity.
 Are “tentmaking” models an answer?
 The short answer is “yes” and “no.” Other terms used to mean similar things are Business as Mission (BAM), Business 4 Transformation (B4T), Profession as Ministry (PAM), among others.

 The term “tentmaking” comes from the book of Acts where the apostle Paul, in his early years as a mission worker, made tents (his previous profession) to support himself.
 What most people don’t realize is that he moved to full support some time afterward which is clear from his requests for funding in some of his later letters to churches.
 Paul also had an entourage on several of his travels providing for his needs.
 This was a common practice of the time.
 Jesus had one as well, in addition to his disciples.
 So, self-support was not the only method used in the early church mission worker experience, but it did exist.

 Let’s begin with some current definitions:

 - Supported mission workers are those who trust God to provide all their financial needs through the giving of others.

 - Tentmaking, in the general sense, is doing some kind of work while in another culture to support yourself while also engaged in Kingdom work.

-- BAM or B4T (Business As Mission or Business 4 Transformation) has a number of applications which include: operating a business for profit and doing Kingdom work on the side, sometimes illegally; operating a business for profit with Kingdom principles and impact embedded in the business practices; facilitating a business that provides jobs for people and opens up opportunities for Kingdom impact which may or may not provide enough income for the missionary.
+- BAM or B4T (Business As Mission or Business 4 Transformation) has a number of applications which include: operating a business for profit and doing Kingdom work on the side, sometimes illegally; operating a business for profit with Kingdom principles and impact embedded in the business practices; facilitating a business that provides jobs for people and opens up opportunities for Kingdom impact which may or may not provide enough income for the mission worker.
 This list is not exhaustive as new ideas are being tried yearly.